TheBusyDev/Resume/resume.md

-- [**lifex:**](https://lifex.gitlab.io/) This open-source project is focused on the development and validation of a software for <ins>cardiovascular applications</ins>, co-founded by Politecnico di Milano and European Research Council (ERC).
+- [**lifex:**](https://lifex.gitlab.io/) This open-source project is focused on the development and validation of a software for <ins>cardiovascular applications</ins>, co-funded by Politecnico di Milano and European Research Council (ERC).
 The work from my Master's Thesis aimed to develop a light-weight 1D solver, to be employed for efficient simulations of the <ins>blood flow in arteries</ins>.
 My contributions will appear in the next release v2.1.0.